 Some lenders will help you determine your break-even point at the time you obtain a refinancing quote, or shortly after that.
 Others will leave the math up to you.

 So you've checked your credit score, you've gathered your financial documents, and you feel you're in a pretty good position with your equity.
 What next?
 How do you start gathering quotes from lenders?
 There are several ways to go about it:

 - You have a mortgage loan right now.
 So you already have an existing relationship with a lender.
 In some cases, you can get the best rates from the lender you're already working with.
 This is especially true if you've been making all of your payments on time.
 The process might be a little more streamlined, as well.
 Just make sure you get an offer from at least one other source, for the sake of comparison.

 - You could also use an online network of lenders to get mortgage refinancing quotes.
 This can be a real time-saver, because it allows you to gather information from several companies at once.
-See the link at the top of this page for an example.

 - You could work with a mortgage broker.
 The benefit here is that the broker can match you with the best lender, based on your qualifications and refinancing goals.
 Just find out who pays the broker's fee.
 Sometimes the lender will pay the fee.
 Other times, they'll pass the cost along to the borrower (in the form of closing costs).

 How you get quotes is not really that important.
 The most important thing is to get at least two offers so you can compare rates and fees.
 Remember, the lender's closing costs are a key part of the puzzle when determining your break-even point.
 So it pays to shop around.